shaikezam/shaikezam.github.io/article/hello_world_servlet.md

 We will use the Maven Assembly Plugin (`maven-assembly-plugin`) to create a standalone JAR file with dependencies included.

 The `<configuration>` section specifies the main class (io.shaikezam.App) that should be executed when the JAR file is run.

+### Creating the Servlet
+Next, we'll create a simple http servlet that responds with a relevant message for each http method in which handles HTTP GET, POST, PUT, and DELETE requests.

+Overall, this servlet provides a simple way to handle different types of HTTP requests and respond with a message confirming the request was received.